ricsanfre/pi-cluster/docs/_posts/2025-01-16-announcing-release-1.10.md

 - Migrate Homelab Gateway Ubuntu OS based to OpenWRT
   - Migrate firewall rules to OpenWrt router
-    - OpenWrt firewall is also using `nftables` to implemt its firewall functionallity.
+    - OpenWrt firewall is also using `nftables` to implement its firewall functionality.
   - Migrate DNS/DHCP services to OpenWrt
     - OpenWrt DNS/DCHP is also based on dnsmasq.
   - Migrate PXE boot services (TFTF server and Kick-start web servers) to other node in the cluster (node1).
 GL-A1300 does not have enough disk space to store boot and iso files.